davidlacedonia/javascript/this_object_prototypes/properties/README.md

 ### Freeze

-Creates a frozen object, which means it takes an exiting object and essentially calls `Object.seal(..)` on it, but also marks all 'data accessor' properties as _writable: false_, so that their value scannot be changed.
+Creates a frozen object, which means it takes an exiting object and essentially calls `Object.seal(..)` on it, but also marks all data accessor' properties as _writable: false_, so that their values cannot be changed.

 ## Getters and setters